parc-ccnx-archive/ccnxSimpleFileTransfer/README.md

 ------------

 The CCNx-Tutorial-Demo needs the Distillery CCNx distribution installed on the system.
-Please download and install Distillery. [https://www.ccnx.org/download/] (https://www.ccnx.org/download/)
+Please install the CCNx Distillery by downloading it from github and building it.
+It can be found here: https://github.com/PARC/CCNx_Distillery

 Obtaining CCNx Tutorial
 -----------------------